Contents of Article

 - Average heart rate, maximum heart rate, VO2 max, average VO2, and total distance.

 - Lactate threshold, anaerobic capacity, anaerobic power, total number of sprints, sprints per minute, high-intensity running, total jumps, total number of direction changes.

-All this information aims to do is simply dissect the sport into manageable segments so that the strength and conditioning coach or sports scientist can prescribed a more accurate, and hopefully more beneficial training programme.
+All this information aims to do is simply dissect the sport into manageable segments so that the strength and conditioning coach or sports scientist can prescribe a more accurate, and potentially a more beneficial training programme.

 Section 2: Profiling the athlete (athlete-orientated analysis)

 This will include performance testing to identify their strengths and weaknesses.